 How to put the lessons of Toyota, Honda, and "lean" manufacturing (including benchmarks, continuous improvement, and training) to work inside utilities so you can get more done with less.
 Tips and strategies for providing world-class service even as budgets are drawn tight and the workforce shrinks -- while simultaneously making the work more pleasant to do.

-A huge number of free and low-cost products and services are available to help you run your system with less effort and more reliability.
+A number of free and low-cost products and services are available to help you run your water and wastewater systems with less effort and more reliability.

 Disasters usually happen when they're unexpected.
 What should you anticipate and prepare for?